mahmudhasankhan/dotfiles/README.md

 To check everything is working as it should be, open a new powershell session in your terminal and test out your commands to see if it is working or not.

 PS.
 I would highly recommend that you first go through with the [user_profile.ps1](https://github.com/mahmudhasankhan/dotfiles/blob/master/.config/powershell/user_profile.ps1) file to know what your doing.

+## Neovim

+First install [scoop](https://scoop.sh/) in your machine.
+Then install neovim and gcc with scoop.

+> scoop install neovim gcc

+This should install neovim and gcc compiler in your machine.
+As a prerequisite, you need to have git installed in your machine.
+Now, for windows you need to copy the [nvim](https://github.com/mahmudhasankhan/dotfiles/tree/master/.config/nvim) folder to your `C:\Users\username\AppData\Local\`.

+Finally, run nvim from your terminal and neovim will do the rest.